 The Vallhund is a bright-burning bulb that can easily keep up with commands and vocal cues.
 They have much to offer, and plenty of training will provide them with tasks to stimulate their keen minds.

-They are excellent for people with active lifestyles, however some time in the backyard or at a dog park will help expend the ample energy of the dog.
-They can live in most environments, from apartments to palatial estates, though they will need generous daily exercise and training if they live in these environments.
+They are excellent for people with active lifestyles, however some time in the backyard or at the park is generally enough to expend the energy of the dog.
+They can live in most environments, from apartments to palatial estates, though they will need generous daily physical and mental exercise if they live in these environments.

 Vallhunds benefit most from mental stimulation.
-Training obedience cues will give them the stimulation they need, and satisfy their eagerness to please.
+Training obedience cues and encouraging scent work will give them the stimulation they need, and satisfy their eagerness to please.

-They are exceptionally bright, quick to catch on, and love interacting with their owners.
+They are exceptionally smart, quick to catch on, and love interacting with their owners.
+Tasks delight them.
+They have plenty of energy and versatility to compete in any agility training or trick training you want.

-They can sometimes have enough energy to make listening a tricky proposition, but they are outstanding students who can swiftly learn anything they need to.
+They can sometimes have enough energy to make listening a tricky proposition (especially when young), but they are outstanding students who can swiftly learn anything they need to.

-The breed has had a history of looking out for livestock and keeping an eye out for any passing predators, which has paid dividends in their ability to inform owners.
+The breed has a history of guarding homesteads during the Viking Age, which has paid dividends in their ability to inform owners.
 They have a loud enough bark that can wake you up and well-developed senses to hone in on any sound or smell.

 Vallhunds are very talented in scent work.
-They are very empathetic and in tune to their owners and others.
-There are some that perform duties as medical alert dogs, with one in the USA who alerts to migraines and Reynaud’s.
+In addition, they are very empathetic and in tune to their owners and others.
+This means they can be great Emotional Support Animals.
+There are some that perform duties as therarpy and medical alert dogs, with one in the USA who alerts to migraines and Reynaud’s.

-They are fantastic dogs that require a good amount of exercise from their caretaker, however minimal fuss otherwise.
+They are robust dogs that require a good amount of exercise from their caretaker, however minimal fuss otherwise.

-They will need ample daily exercise or training to keep their minds and bodies fulfilled.
+They will need daily exercise or mental training to keep their minds and bodies fulfilled.
 They tend to become mischievous if not given adequate one-on-one time or physical activities.

 Otherwise, the Vallhund is happy with weekly brushing and they require infrequent baths.
 They do enjoy personal attention.

-They may need more frequent brushing when they drop coat, which can happen twice a year.
+They may need more frequent brushing when they drop coat, which can happen twice a year with the change of seasons.

 You will need to look after the dog’s coat, claws, and ears often to ensure that they are well-kept.
-The coat can really get away from people, and while the dog may look borderline harmless for shedding, we can assure you that is not the case.
-Brushing should be done once a week, more if you want to minimize excess fur.
+The coat can get away from people, so brushing should be done once a week, and more if you want to minimise excess fur.

 Nails may need to be looked after more due to their exercise needs, which can cause cracking and clips along the edges of the claw.